Rue de l'Eglise

 The atmosphere of the Franc Quarter—the oldest neighbourhood in the city, protected behind the rampart walls—is palpable through the narrow, winding streets surrounding the Notre-Dame de l'Assomption Church.

 Economic activity flourished here thanks to the franchises granted to the city by the Dukes of Savoy.
-The oldest charter found was granted by Duke Peter II in May 1265.
-The sovereigns' mint was located in the nearby Rue de la Monnaie.
-This house still has the windows with ogee-stone frames.
+The oldest charter found was granted by Count Peter II in May 1265.
+The Sovereign's monetary workshop was located in the nearby Rue de la Monnaie.
+This house still has the windows with stone frames.
 An ogee-style arch topped with an escutcheon faces the entrance to a courtyard.

 All year round, daily.